(To navigate around the extensive vault of information contained within this section go to the bottom of this page)

 In 1899 it was decided that a new cattle market would be advantageous and a site on Race Hill was chosen for its construction.
 This new market, designed by Otho Peter, meant that the centuries old custom of selling livestock in the streets came to an end, and the market, a monthly affair in those days, soon began to prosper, bringing new trade to the town.
 In 1913 the new Council School on Windmill Hill was opened and the following year the new Unionist Club building on Western Road was opened.
 But far from heralding a new dawn, the dark clouds of war shrouded the town and district just as it held its ugly hold on the rest of the World.
 The war memorial, built in 1921, lays bare to the town’s sacrifice with 83 of Launceston’s finest listed, the district as a whole lost a further 134.
 Hundreds more went off to serve their country, returning with the experience of what they saw and witnessed etched into their minds.
 Many struggled with these memories and were restless souls.
 Whole families such as the Brighton’s and Medland’s were cut apiece by their losses.
 The town itself played an important part, first of all by taking in Belgium refugees and then in 1915 by converting the Town Hall into a hospital before this was later moved to Werrington House.
 The erection of the war memorial, with the foundation stone being laid by the Prince of Wales, went someway to easing away the war experience and Launceston’s life slowly got back it’s normal routine.

-Between the war’s progress was made in regard to the healthcare, with a new Hospital being built by public subscription and opened on land at Longlands which was donated by Charles Gillbard.
+Between the war’s, progress was made in regard to the healthcare of the town and its district, with a new Hospital being built by public subscription and opened on land at Longlands which was donated by Charles Gillbard.
 Charles proved to be a great philanthropist when he also gave and laid out Coronation Park next to the Windmill Pleasure Park.
 But again the hope that this brought was soon dashed as a new war began.

 Launceston again played its part with many of its men mobilising.
 The town played host first with the U.S. Army at the Pennygillam and Scarne camps which were then subsequently turned into camps for the P.O.W.’s.
 The town also had its sad share of loss with 37 townsmen losing their lives.
 There were only a couple of occasions of bombing, one near Lawhitton and the other on farmland near St. Stephens, but no damage was caused.
 The Castle Green was taken over as a field hospital for the American’s with nissen huts constructed along its length (below).
 These later were taken over by the Air Ministry until their subsequent removal by the Ministry of Works in 1955.

 With the end of the war, Launceston like so much of the country sought to re-build.
 The former camps at Scarne and Pennygillam were soon put to use, with the nissen huts at Scarne converted into makeshift homes with many of these subsequently being demolished to make way for the new Hurdon Way development in the 1950’s.
+On a field called ‘Broadapark’ immediately north of Penquite on Roydon Road, another development was begun which ultimately led to the construction of 142 dwellings.
 Pennygillam camp itself became the Town’s very first secondary modern school in the mid 1950’s before it was amalgamated with Launceston College in 1966 to form the comprehensive school we have today.
 Part of the old school/camp buildings were used by ‘Marathon’ one of the first businesses on Pennygillam, and who would become one of the biggest employers in the area.
 With the need for new dwellings after the war, Broad Park, Trecarrell, and Hurdon were all soon constructed during the 1950’s.
 With this substantial level of modern housing stock, the borough council set about tackling the ‘slums’ of the town.
 Much of the old housing was condemned with the result that in the early 1960’s many of the buildings were demolished as part of the ‘slum clearances.
 The cattle market was one of the first areas that saw re-development with it being under cover and extended.
 The pig market was moved and in its place, the Pannier Market was constructed.

 1964 proved to be a year of significant change for the town.
 First of all the Northgate/Tower Street ‘slum clearance’ took place, then in April of that year, it was announced that the Railway Station and the line from Halwill to Padstow would be closing.
 Also in that year there was a need for a building to house the newly formed Dunheved Petty Sessional Division (after the amalgamation of the East-North Bench of Magistrates and the Launceston Borough Court) and with Hendra House then being vacant (Horwell Girls Grammar School having amalgamated with the College in 1962), it was decided that a former laboratory would make an ideal court room.
 A scheme costing £5,000 was implemented to convert and adapt the laboratory and to provide additional meeting rooms.
 At the same time, part of the original house was passed over to house the Civil Defence headquarters.
 At a further cost of £62,000, the former school’s netball and tennis courts were developed for a new County old people’s home (Miller House).
 The original plan was for a 36 bed home, but this was subsequently changed to provide 48 beds.